tempz-miguelAndrade/programacao-python/README.md

 # programacao-python
-Estudos em python, igual a programação-I
+Estudos em python, igual a programação-I. Futuramente utilizar para a cibersegurança.